TheFlash2k/Raidware/tests/README.md

 ---

-1. login.py - This will automatically log-in as `Raidware` and then fetch the token and store it.
+1. login.py - This will automatically log-in as `theflash2k` and then fetch the token and store it.

 ---

 - auto.py - This file will be the most useful to me as it will perform the following tasks:
-    - Log in as user `Raidware`
+    - Log in as user `theflash2k`
     - Prepare a listener.
     - Enable a listener.